saleguas/fixme/SHOUTOUT.md

 # SHOUTOUT

+### Hey there!

-Hey there!
-If you're on this list, you managed to fix the code and readme file, let me review it, and genuinly impressed me!
+If you're on this list, you managed to fix the code & readme file, let me review it, and genuinly impressed me!

 Thank you to anyone on this list, I hope you enjoyed.